The PROSPECT Reactor Antineutrino Experiment: Nuclear reactor antineutrinos

 \subsection{The High Flux Isotope Reactor (HFIR)}

-HFIR is a compact research reactor located at ORNL, and is described in great detail elsewhere~\cite{osti_4042265}.
+HFIR is a compact research reactor located at ORNL, and is described in great detail elsewhere~\cite{HFIR_model}.
 It burns highly enriched uranium fuel ($^{235}$U), and was designed primarily to support neutron scattering and radiation damage experiments, trace element detection, and the production of radioactive isotopes for medical and industrial purposes.
 Operating at 85~MW, HFIR is also a steady and reliable source of antineutrinos with minimal fuel evolution ($>99$\,\% of fissions are from $^{235}$U throughout each cycle).
 As seen in Fig.~\ref{fig:HFIR} the HFIR core has two cylindrical fuel elements with the outer element having a diameter of 0.435~m and a height of 0.508~m.
-The HFIR facility typically operates seven 24-day reactor-on cycles per year for a duty cycle (reactor on) of $\sim$\,46\,\%.
-Reactor off data can be used to accurately measure backgrounds from coincident cosmogenic sources during reactor on data.
+The HFIR facility typically operates seven 24-day cycles per year for a duty cycle (Reactor On) of $\sim$\,46\,\%.
+The entire fuel assembly is replaced after each cycle.
+Reactor Off data can be used to accurately measure backgrounds from coincident cosmogenic sources during Reactor On data.